DIY Tiki Torch Fuel for Mosquitoes

 Then I filled the reservoirs to the fill line and lit my torches.

-I used a premade bug repellent essential oil blend from Crafty Bubbles.
+I recommend the Bug Fighter blend from Simply Earth.
 You can also use citronella or other essential oils, but I like this blend because it works and it's already mixed for me.

 Check out my blog post for more essential oil ideas.